Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - Be specific about who you are trying to communicate with.

 - What common characteristics define your target market?
-For example, consumers from the same area or socio-economic background.
+For example, the same local area or socio-economic background.

 - Decide if you want to reach end-users or intermediaries.